(To join and find PayPal see end of page)

 |Overseas||Contact Overseas Secretary||Contact Overseas Secretary|

 We have online membership management, please follow the instructions below.
-Paper applications with cheque are still acceptable.
+The following various paper applications with cheque are still acceptable.

-To become a member for the UK and Overseas (except Australia and New Zealand), please apply electronically or download the form below which needs to be completed and returned to the appropriate address, UK on the form with payment.
+To become a member for anywhere please apply online, or by paper to the UK and Overseas (except Australia and New Zealand) By downloading Membership Form 2021, or for NZ and Aus their forms which needs to be completed and returned to the appropriate address on the form with payment.
+You can become a Japanese member of TARS by joining TARS and/or a member of Japan’s own equivalent of TARS by contacting the Japan Co-ordinator.
 Overseas prices are £5 more than UK if you opt for for paper publications.

 Australia & New Zealand